 Cannon Beach’s first marijuana store is now open for business.

-Five Zero Trees, located at 140 S. Hemlock, opened quietly late last week with little to no ceremony.
+Five Zero Trees, located at 140 S. Hemlock, opened quietly this month with little to no ceremony.

 It’s the first pot business to open since the city voted to allow marijuana last November.
 The company owns multiple stores in the Portland metro area, as well as a storefront in Astoria.